yeehaa123/elab/h2020/proposal/partner_h2020.md

 - web: http://uncinc.nl
 - status: they were very interested in collaborating for a KIEM proposal, Johanna is in contact with them in that respect but also needs to discuss with Jan Hein if they should be approach for the H2020 as well

+- Johanna: I have been trying to meet up with them, but it turns out to be difficult.
+Not sure if we can make this work for H2020.

 ##LIFELY (NL)
 - contact CtH: Jan Hein (before Filip)